How To Finance Multiple Rental Properties for Maximum Cash Flow

 As mentioned above, financing more than ten properties is possible using Non-QM loans and cross collateralized or portfolio loans.
 However, these loans can be difficult to find and more expensive to obtain compared to conventional financing.

-So, what to you do when you want to finance multiple rental properties, but you’ve maxed out ten conventional loans?
+So, what should you do when you want to finance multiple rental properties but have maxed out ten conventional loans?

 One of the best tips for financing more than ten rental properties is to divide and concur with your spouse.
-Instead of qualifying jointly for ten loans, obtain loans separately so you can get up to twenty conventional loans.
+Instead of qualifying jointly for ten loans, obtain loans separately to get up to twenty conventional loans.

 If you own properties with low loan balances, you might consider cashing out to help accelerate your ability to acquire more real estate.